rootio-avr/public-patches-catalog/README.md

 # <img src="./assets/Asset 3.png" alt="drawing" width="30"/> Public Patches Catalog
 This is a public catalog of patches that [root.io](https://root.io) provides for various open source projects.\
-These patches are being used by the root.io platform which is a platform to auto-remediate vulnerabilities in container images.
+These patches are used by the root.io platform which is a platform to auto-remediate vulnerabilities in container images.

 ## 🛠️ Inside the Catalog
 The catalog is structured in the following way: